kamranahmedse/developer-roadmap/storage/roadmaps/1-frontend/landscape/0-Summary.md

 #### Before you Start
 Before we start with the skills, there are few things that you should keep in mind which are going to help you a great deal when you are learning.
 They don't just apply to frontend development but to any other field as well

+* Do not let the huge list of skills scare you away.
+HTML / CSS and JavaScript are the key skills to start building.
+Once you have acquired these, rest of the skills can be acquired over time when you are doing projects.
 * Don't feel overwhelmed by looking at the "experts" in the field.
-They started at the same level as you are – with consistency, time and practice there is nothing stopping you to get there.
+They started at the same level as you are.
+With consistency, time and practice there is nothing stopping you to get there.
 * Do lots of projects, lots and lots of projects.
 Without practice, you will just be stuck in the tutorial hell, you will start to feel that the things you are doing aren't sticking.
 Only projects can help you escape that.
 * Even when you are learning, polish your experiments, publish them, share it with people.
 You will be surprised by the support you will be able to get.

-And with that said, head on to the [next section](/frontend/junior-developer)
+And with that said, head on to the [next section](/frontend/junior-developer) where we see the list of necessary skillset required.